-Staging is used to find out whether the cancer has spread, and if so, to which parts of the body.
+Staging is used to find out whether the cancer has spread, and if so, to which parts of the body .If your cancer spreads to the bone, visit our bone metastases page.
 Your doctor will recommend the treatment type and approach based on your cancer’s stage.
 Non-small cell lung cancer has the following stages:

 - The cancer is less than 3 cm, has not spread to the membranes surrounding the lungs, and does not affect any other area, including the nodes or other organs.

 - The cancer has not spread to nearby lymph nodes but the tumor is between 3-5 cm

 - OR the cancer spread to the passageway of air to the lung or the inner sac surrounding the lung (pleura).

 - The tumor is no larger than 5 cm and has spread to the lymph nodes on the same side of the chest

 - OR the tumor is larger than 5 cm and less than 7 cm, with no involvement of the nearby lymph nodes.